These crispy roast potatoes are so flavorsome and crispy everyone will be coming back for more!

 - Carefully remove roasting pan from the oven and add the potatoes to the hot oil.
 Quickly turn the potatoes in the oil to coat.
 Sprinkle with 1 teaspoon salt.

 - Remove from the oven.
-Add garlic and rosemary then turn potatoes and roast for another 30 minutes turning over a few more times to ensure potatoes are golden and crisp on all sides.
+Add garlic and rosemary then turn potatoes and roast for another 10-20 minutes until the potatoes are golden and crisp on all sides.

 - Season with remaining 1 teaspoon salt and serve immediately.